 14.6 Notices.
 All notices between the parties with respect to the Agreement shall be in writing and signed by or on behalf of the party giving it.
-Any notice shall be duly served (i) on delivery if delivered by hand, (ii) forty eight (48) hours after sending if sent by first class post or recorded delivery or (iii) on sending if sent by email (provided that a copy is also sent by post in accordance with (ii) above), provided that in each case the notice is sent to the address of the addressee in the Agreement or such other address as the addressee may from time to time have notified for the purpose of this clause); and (b) in relation to notices served on CSM, a copy of such notice is also sent by email to: firstname.lastname@example.org.
+Any notice shall be duly served: (i) on delivery if delivered by hand; (ii) forty eight (48) hours after sending if sent by first class post or recorded delivery; or (iii) on sending if sent by email (provided that a copy is also sent by post in accordance with (ii) above), provided that in each case: (a) the notice is sent to the address of the addressee in the Agreement (or such other address as the addressee may from time to time have notified for the purpose of this clause); and (b) in relation to notices served on CSM, a copy of such notice is also sent by email to: firstname.lastname@example.org.

 14.7 Good Faith.
 Neither party will do or omit to do anything which would bring or might be expected to bring the other party into disrepute.

 14.8 Interpretation.
 Any phrase in this Agreement introduced by the term “include”, “including”, “in particular” or similar expression shall be construed as illustrative and shall not limit the sense of the words preceding that term.